Saturday Service Project

 In 2003, we welcomed Bui Ksor and Tok Siu from the highlands of Vietnam, as part of the refugee resettlement necessitated by the persecution of Christians in Vietnam.
 We now have four Montagnard families spanning three generations, who are active in the Congregation.
 We continue to partner with these families who have made Durham their home, and pray that our life together might reflect the life of Christ who was a refugee and welcomed all to join his life.

 Each year, the Congregation participates in the CROP Walk, sponsored by Church World Service (CWS).
 CWS works in over 80 countries worldwide, partnering with agencies focused on hunger and nutrition, clean water, disaster relief, and refugee support.
 In addition, 25% of the money raised by the CROP Walk will stay in Durham for local projects, distributed by Durham Congregations in Action (DCIA).
 Previously Durham has raised as much as $ 200,000, one of the largest walks in the nation!
 Joining in the Walk is healthy and fun, and a chance to mingle with friends from our congregation and from hundreds of faith communities in Durham.
 Above all, we walk because marginalized people around the world walk everyday in order to provide food, water, shelter, and a livelihood for their loved ones.
 Join us for this walk of solidarity and compassion.
+The Durham CROP Walk is held on a Sunday afternoon in the spring.
 Contact the Congregation office for more information.